 Here’s a telling example from another World’s Hardest Sudoku 134 at 7/3/18 right after line marking.
 The grouped X-chain lets the West box 8-group see a single 8 in the BARN.
 The group already sees all the other 8’s, in the BARN, so the 8-group becomes the victim, That leaves boxline Er6 eliminations.

-Off this post, Finned and Kraken Fish continues the fishing expedition.
+Off this post, Finned, Kraken and Sashimi Fish continues the fishing expedition.
 These are combinations of fish and extra candidates (fins) that eliminate candidates when fish victims see them.
 It shows that panel 6 above has a kraken fish.

 Freeform Pattern Analysis